alonfai/react-list-app/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+### `yan lint`

+Executes ESLint on all files inside the `src` folder

+### `yan lint:fix`

+Executes ESLint with auto fix problems on all files inside the `src` folder

 ### `yarn build`